 - Jones discusses his education as a cask ale brewer in the U.K.: here.

 - Jones named his Ironman Pale Ale in honor of Hall-of-Fame baseball player Cal Ripen, Jr., who, as a shortstop and third baseman for the Baltimore Orioles, played in 2,632 consecutive games, a record not likely to be broken anytime soon.

 - See a slideshow of the event at Public House No. 7: here.

-- Caveat lector: As a representative for Select Wines, Inc. —a wine and beer wholesaler in northern Virgina— I sell the beers of Oliver Breweries and Heavy Seas.
+- Caveat lector: As a representative for Select Wines, Inc. —a wine and beer wholesaler in northern Virginia— I sell the beers of Oliver Ales.